Erysiphe abeliae

 Erysiphe abeliae is a species of powdery mildew in the family Erysiphaceae.
 It is found in China, where it affects plants in the genus Abelia.

 Description

 The fungus forms effuse patches of mycelium on the leaves of its host.
 Its chasmothecia are said to be densely gregarious on stems.
 As with most Erysiphaceae, Erysiphe abeliae is highly host-specific and infects exclusively plants in the genus Abelia.
-Only one other species of powdery mildew is now considered to be found on the same host genus: Erysiphe abeliana, which has only been recorded on cultivated Abelia x grandiflora in North America and Europe.
+Only one other species of powdery mildew is now considered to be found on the same host genus: Erysiphe abeliana, which has only been recorded on cultivated Abelia × grandiflora in North America and Europe.

 Taxonomy

 The fungus was formally described in 1980 by R.Y.
 Zheng and G.Q.
 Chen.
 The species is only known from the type collection.
 The type specimen was collected in Sichuan Province, China in 1958.
 The specific epithet refers to the host genus.
 Erysiphe abeliae should not be confused with Microsphaera abeliae, which is a synonym for Erysiphe abeliicola.